ederika/weather-app/README.md

-You can see it here: (DEMO LINK)[https://ederika.github.io/weather-app/]
+You can see it here: [DEMO LINK:](https://ederika.github.io/weather-app/)

 # Getting Started with Create React App